-• Statements of Net Position - Presents all assets, liabilities and net assets of the Agency at December 31, 2019 and 2018.
+- Statements of Net Position Presents all assets, liabilities and net assets of the Agency at December 31, 2020 and 2019. - Statements of Activities Presents the financial activity for the years ended December 31, 2020 and 2019 and displays how this financial activity changed the Agency's net position.

-- Statements of Activities Presents the financial activity for the years ended December 31, 2019 and 2018 and displays how this financial activity changed the Agency's net position. - Statements of Cash Flows Presents the cash provided and used during the 2019 and 2018 fiscal years and how it affects the cash balances at December 31, 2019 and 2018. - Notes to the Financial Statements Provide information regarding the Agency and explain in more detail information included in the financial statements.
+- Statements of Cash Flows Presents the cash provided and used during the 2020 and 2019 fiscal years and how it affects the cash balances at December 31, 2020 and 2019. - Notes to the Financial Statements Provide information regarding the Agency and explain in more detail the information included in the financial statements.